mvadari/xrpl-docs/Atomic.md

 ## Appendix A: FAQ

 ### A.1: What if I want a more complex tree of transactions that are AND/XORed together?
-Can I nest `Atomic` transactions?
+Can I nest `Batch` transactions?

-The original version of this spec supported nesting `Atomic` transactions.
-However, upon further analysis, that was deemed a bit too complicated for an initial version of `Atomic`, as most of the benefit from this new feature does not require nested transactions.
+The original version of this spec supported nesting `Batch` transactions.
+However, upon further analysis, that was deemed a bit too complicated for an initial version of `Batch`, as most of the benefit from this new feature does not require nested transactions.
 Based on user and community need, this could be added as part of a V2.

 ### A.2: What if all of the transactions fail?
 Will a fee still be claimed?